 - Facebook Update

 Just a few years ago, strategies were less complicated, control was with the user, and all was good within the social world.
 Then BOOM!
 The infamous ‘algorithm’ of late 2016 hit!
-Facebook and Instagram limited your reach to 30% of your total follower count on average, allowed the algorithm to decide what content should be displayed in your feed, and social media was never the same.
+Facebook and Instagram limited your reach to 30% of your total follower count on average, allowed the algorithm to decide what content should be displayed in your feed, and social media was never the same, Facebook marketing got difficult.
 Free flowing content turned into regulated content, and the reach of business profiles were reduced, causing them to pay for ads just so their content was seen.

 Fortunately, sponsored posts that businesses pay for won’t be affected.